AdamKyle/flare/resources/info/combat/section-1.md

 Fighters will apply their class bonus to their defence.

-When you use this option, you will muster all the strength you have to block not just the enemies attack but potentially their spells as well.
+When you use this option, you will muster all the strength you have to block not just the enemy's attack but potentially their spells as well.

 After which your affixes and artifacts will also fire.